matteobu/matteobu/README.md

 - 🧑‍💻 Soon on new projects with amiconsult GmbH!!
 - 🚲 I am interested in cycling and trying to read a book every month!
-- 📖 Book of the Month:
-   * December: Three Floors Up (Eshkol Nevo) ✅
-   * January: When We Cease to Understand the World (Benjamín Labatut)

 ### feel free to reach out!